yasser-saeedi/netbox_device_version_sync/README.md

 pip install -r requirements.txt
 ```

-## Usage
+## How To Run

 Command-line arguments:

---netbox-url: URL of the NetBox
+- --netbox-url: URL of the NetBox
---netbox-token: NetBox API token
+- --netbox-token: NetBox API token
---device-username: Username to use when connecting to devices
+- --device-username: Username to use when connecting to devices
---device-password: Password to use when connecting to devices
+- --device-password: Password to use when connecting to devices

 Example: